hanwenzhang123/fullstack-note/06-note/README.md

 #### Singleton Pattern
 - an object that can only be instantiated once
+- class which you can call the method directly, without creating an object
 - ensures only a single instance of an object exists within a system at any given time

+#### Minin Pattern
+- extend the functionality of an object with the list of methods

 #### Prototype Pattern
 - for clone - inheritance - comes from an object that is already been created, share functionality between objects